zackforbing/ruby-submissions/1406/07_self_directed_project/brading_chad.markdown

 you would like to share your schedule with, and get invited by your friends to see their schedules as well.
 Upload photos and descriptions for events you went to with friends so you can remember those moments.
 Send reminders or messages to friends about upcoming events to build excitement.
-It could include local weather forecasts to help users plan the day's activities.
+Use local weather forecasts to help you make your schedule.
 At the end of each week receive a retrospective email recapping your week.
 It could also prompt each user to submit a personal summary of their week, store these entries and show the previous entry to the user at the end of the week.

 #### Target Audience